skooter500/BGE-V1/README.md

 * Physically simulated rigid bodies and a factory for making them
 * Kinect Skeletal tracking
 * Output to the Oculus rift

+To build:

+* Download the dependencies from here: http://1drv.ms/1olPefQ
+* Unzip to the folder Dependencies in your project
+* Use the included Visual Studio 2013 project files